 Keeping Faith is returning to the BBC following its success on iPlayer earlier this year.

-The series will air on Thursdays at 9pm on BBC1, beginning Thursday 12th July.
+The series airs on Thursdays at 9pm on BBC1, beginning Thursday 12th July.

 What is Keeping Faith about?

 Faith Howells (Eve Myles) finds her life completely upended when her husband and business partner Evan (Bradley Freegard) mysteriously disappears on his way to work.

 She is on maternity leave after giving birth to her third child, but she is soon forced to return to to working at her law practice to cover Evan’s absence – while desperately searching for answers about her husband.

 Is Evan safe?
 Why has he gone?
 And what is going on underneath the surface?